 The exhibition has been organised in connection with a competition, will the exhibit still qualify?

 No, exhibitions will not qualify if they have been organised in connection with a competition of any kind.

 Can I claim for private view only exhibitions?

-You can have private viewing as part of the exhibit, but the exhibition itself must be open to the general public.
-Private viewing costs will not apply.
+You can have limited private viewings, but the exhibition itself must be open to the general public.
+Private viewing costs will not qualify.

 Can I claim for storage costs?

 You can only claim for storage costs if there is more than one venue for the display, the storage is off-site and will not be stored for more than 4 months.

 How long do I have to submit a claim?